Denotational Semantics for Probabilistic and Concurrent Programs: Denotational Semantics

 \section{Denotational Semantics}

-We will now define denotational semantics for a basic imperative programming language based on the pomset structure that we defined in the previous sections.
-Although actions at this stage are uninterpreted, our pomset structure allows for actions with a variety of different \emph{computational effects}, which we will see in \Cref{sec:linearization}.
-The syntax for program commands $C \in \cmd$ is shown in \Cref{fig:syntax}.

-The atomic actions $a\in\act$ are drawn from a \dcpo\ $\tuple{\act, \le_\act}$ and tests $b\in\test$ are drawn from a set $\test$ (with a flat order), which is closed under conjunction, disjunction, and negation.
-We will first define a compositional denotational model for this language in \Cref{sec:pomset-semantics}, and then in \Cref{sec:linearization} we will show how to interpret pomsets as state transformers, so as to learn the input-output behavior of programs with particular effects.
+We now define denotational semantics for commands $C\in\cmd$ (see (\ref{fig:syntax})) based on $\pom$.
+Although actions at this stage are uninterpreted, $\pom$ allows for actions with a variety of different \emph{computational effects}, which we will see in \Cref{sec:linearization}.
+Those actions $a\in\act$ are drawn from a \dcpo\ $\tuple{\act, \le_\act}$ and tests $b\in\test$ are drawn from a set $\test$ (with a flat order), which is closed under conjunction, disjunction, and negation.
+We first define a compositional denotational model for this language in \Cref{sec:pomset-semantics}, and then in \Cref{sec:linearization} we show how to interpret pomsets as state transformers, to learn their behavior on particular inputs.